-However, having a more extreme conditional distribution of one's pivot positions, as large countries do, also comes with a disadvantage, namely a greater probability that the random status q is situated between $\pi$ and $\mu$ .
-That means that EP and CM cannot agree on a change of the status quo, and that the corresponding purely intra-CM pivot position does not translate into influence on the decision either.
-Large countries lose relatively more of their intra-CM swing positions, which are counted by the SSI, in this way, i. e. the effect of (b) is more pronounced for them than small countries.
+However, having a more extreme conditional distribution of one's pivot positions, as large countries do, also comes with a disadvantage, namely a greater probability that the random status quo q is situated between π and μ .
+That means that EP and CM cannot agree on a replacement of the status quo, and that the corresponding purely intra-CM pivot position does not translate into influence on the collective decision either.
+Large countries lose relatively more of their intra-CM swing positions, which are counted by the SSI, in this way, i.e., the effect of (b) is more pronounced for them than for small countries.
 Whether effect (a) or (b) dominates, and hence whether small or large countries' relative power is overstated by the SSI, depends on how much more to the extremes of X the pivot positions of large countries are located on average.

 The higher decision quota under the Nice rules makes it more likely that EP and CM do not see mutual gains from striking a deal than under the Lisbon rules; so the magnitude of effect (b) relative to (a) is greater under the Nice Treaty.
-It turns out that (b) dominates (a) under the Nice rules, i. e. large CM members lose a greater share of their swings due to strate-gic interaction with EP than small members; hence the SSI understates the latter's true strategic power.
-For the Lisbon rules, the lower quota reduces the importance of (b) sufficiently to let (a) become dominant and to make small countries lose a greater share of their power in the process of turning a Council opinion into an EU decision than large countries; so the SSI overstates the actual influence of small countries on codecision outcomes for the Lisbon Treaty.
+It turns out that (b) dominates